KingScooty/creativenightly.com/app/_posts/2014-07-22-setting-up-hyperion-on-a-raspberry-pi-for-use-with-lightpack.md

 lastmod: 2016-01-08

 excerpt:
-  <p>Get Lightpack working with a Raspberry Pi on Linux and take advantage of insanely low power useage.</p>
+  <p>Get Lightpack working with a Raspberry Pi on Linux and take advantage of insanely low power usage.</p>
 ---

 ###Introduction

 I've tried quite a few different controllers for controlling LEDs on a Raspberry Pi.
-Most require a lot of resources, and don't scale well will an increase in LED numbers.
-I needed a controller that could handle 300+ LEDs without breaking a sweat.
+Most require a lot of resources, and don't scale well with an increase in LED numbers.
+I wanted a controller that could handle 300+ LEDs without breaking a sweat incase I ever decided to move away from Lightpack to a more custom solution.
 This is where Hyperion comes in.

-Hyperion is an opensource 'AmbiLight' implementation.
+Hyperion is an open source 'AmbiLight' implementation.
 It's main selling points are:

 * Low CPU load.
 For a led string of 50 leds the CPU usage will typically be below 2% on a non-overclocked Pi.
 * Json interface which allows easy integration into scripts.